 - Check the box “Show Privacy Advisor” at bottom

 Reload Gmail and see what kind of notices pop up in Privacy Advisor dialogue (bottom right of your screen).
 It may say “cookies blocked,” or “private headers blocked,” or something similar.
 Depending on what it says, go to the “Site List” in ZA, click “Add,” and enter “www.Gmail.com.”
 Browse to find the new entry (www.Gmail.com), click on it (to select it), then click “Options” right below the Add button.
 Uncheck all boxes and try reloading Gmail.

-One of our users found another solution that appears to work: adding https://www.google.com to your browser's list of trusted Internet sites.
-See their comment below for details.
+One of our users found another solution that appears to work: adding https://www.google.com to your browser’s list of trusted Internet sites.
+You can read it among the comments below.

 One of the most common symptoms of this problem, as we mentioned above, is that your browser gets stuck in an infinite loading loop.
 The most common cause for this issue is either an outdated/corrupted cookie, or settings that are preventing the appropriate cookies from saving to your PC.

 Make sure you have cookies enabled for Gmail.com, and try clearing your web browser’s cache.
 See our article on how to clear the cache in various browsers and why.
 If that doesn’t work, browse to google.com, and in the top right corner sign out the user (if they’re signed in).
 Then sign in yourself, and click on the “Gmail” link at top left.
 If that doesn’t work, we suggest you download and try a new browser (our recommended browser is Opera).